PX4/PX4-user_guide/en/getting_started/rc_transmitter_receiver.md

 As general guidance, receivers connect to the flight controller using the port appropriate to their supported protocol:

 - Spektrum and DSM receivers must connect to a **SPKT/DSM** input.
-- PPM and S.BUS receivers must connect directly to the **RC** ground, power and signal pins (typically labeled RC or RCIN)
+- PPM-Sum and S.BUS receivers must connect directly to the **RC** ground, power and signal pins (typically labeled RC or RCIN)
-- PWM receivers must connect to the RCIN channel *via* a PPM encoder [like this one](http://www.getfpv.com/radios/radio-accessories/holybro-ppm-encoder-module.html) (PPM receivers use a single signal wire for all channels, while PWM receivers have an individual wire for each channel).
+- PPM receivers that have an individual wire for each channel must connect to the RCIN channel *via* a PPM encoder.
+  [like this one](http://www.getfpv.com/radios/radio-accessories/holybro-ppm-encoder-module.html) (PPM-Sum receivers use a single signal wire for all channels).

 Instructions for connecting to specific flight controllers are given in the following quick-start guides: